 When we have finished steps 1-6, the Admissions Committee will identify those applicants who are extended offers and those who will be retained on an alternate list.
 We complete what is termed "rolling admissions" meaning that we admit some students throughout the admissions and interview process but hold a number of positions until the final interviews are completed and the Committee can consider the full applicant pool.
-Within 48 hours of the time we have completed all reviews, typically in early May, we will post your status on the SOP Admissions web page and within 7-10 working days, we will send you a letter notifying you that you have either been admitted or have been placed on the alternate list.
-A nonrefundable placement guarantee fee of \$100.00 is required with your acceptance.
+Within 48 hours of the time we have completed all reviews, typically in early May, we will post your status on PharmCAS, and within 7-10 working days, we will send you a letter notifying you that you have either been admitted or have been placed on the alternate list.
+A nonrefundable placement guarantee fee of \$400.00 is required with your acceptance.

-If you do not make the first admissions list, please don't give-up on being admitted to the SOP.
-We encourage applicants to consider several pharmacy schools.
-The number of applicants interested in studying pharmacy is so great you need to give yourself the opportunity to be successful by applying to several programs.
-Therefore, we always have applicants to whom we offer admission who select other schools that are closer to home or is a better match to their career goals.
+If you do not make the first admissions list, please do not give up on being admitted to the SOP.
 As we learn that an applicant has accepted a position in another school, we will select from the alternate list and offer them admissions.
-If you are in this situation, we will change your status on the web page and send you a letter notifying you of your admissions.
-If you are an alternate, keep monitoring the Admissions web page to see how you may move-up and be accepted for the fall class.

-Please be sure to contact the Office of Student Affairs if you have any questions about how your application was reviewed.
+If you are in this situation, we will change your status on PharmCAS and send you a letter notifying you of your admissions.
+If you are an alternate, keep monitoring PharmCAS for updates to your status.
+You may also contact the Office of Student Affairs and Admissions if you have any questions about how your application was reviewed.